Written By: James Hayes

 The ideal lumbar spine (low back) has a nice “C curve” or arch that allows the forces of gravity to distribute evenly through spine.
 However studies have shown that when this curve is flattened or even lost there is a strong incidence of low back pain in these individuals.

-Loss of curve is most commonly seen in people that slump at a desk all day or whose work requires a lot of bending.
+Loss of this curve is most commonly seen in people that slump at a desk all day or whose work requires a lot of bending.
 What losing this curve means is that there is increased load placed on the structures named above leading to the occurrence of pain.
 Pain may come and go or it may persist for years!

 It is important to note that chronic low back pain is not only caused by a lack of lumbar curve.
-An acute injury or traumatic episode causing pain to the low back may resolve on its own however it may also manifest into chronic pain later down the track as the body has compensated to the initial injury.
+An acute injury or traumatic episode causing pain to the low back may resolve on its own however it may also manifest into chronic pain later down the track as the body has compensated for the initial injury.
 This increases the stress on the spine and surrounding tissues.

 Excess load on the spine can lead to the following conditions that cause chronic low back pain: